 The Office for Scholarly Communication spearheads campus-wide initiatives to open, share, and preserve scholarship.
-With support from OSC, open-access policies are now in place at all Harvard schools.
+With support from OSC, all Harvard schools have now adopted open-access policies for new scholarly articles by faculty.
 Harvard research centers have also begun to adopt open-access policies, including the Berkman Center for Internet & Society, the Shorenstein Center on Media, Politics and Public Policy, and the Harvard University Center for the Environment.

 The OSC also runs supporting programs such as:

-- the HOPE fund, to reimburse processing fees for articles published in open-access journals;
+- HOPE, a fund to reimburse processing fees for articles published in fee-based open-access journals;

-- COPE, a multi-university compact to underwrite publication charges for open-access journals;
+- COPE, a multi-university compact to underwrite publication charges for fee-based open-access journals;

 - Harvard's Copyright Advisory Program, including the Copyright First Responders.